 This is one of my early thrift store makeovers from about three years ago!
-I found this old jewelry box with mirror at Goodwill.
+I found this old jewelry box with a mirror at Goodwill.
 It’s been a while but I think it was $2.99.
 It was the first jewelry box I bought where the inside was stained too bad to clean.
 Read on to see how I fixed that problem.

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!